princomp/princomp.github.io/docs/about/user_guide.md

     ```
     </pre>

+    Note that for [an unknown reason](https://github.com/DCsunset/pandoc-include/issues/45), no special characters (such as `_`) should be used in the filenames.
 - Title each source code block included in markdown, this will create a URL for the code block and enables linking to it.
 - code blocks are by default annotated as `csharp`
     - syntax highlighting is applied automatically at build time based on the code block language